hmis-tools/hmis-api-server/CONTRIBUTING.md

 **Best practices:**

-* Commit early and often.
-Having one giant commit makes it difficult to understand the evolution of a patch.
+* Do work in small, discrete chunks as much as possible, committing early and often.
+It's okay to break one logical change up into several related, smaller changes.
+Having one giant commit makes it difficult for someone to wrap their mind around the change.
-* Describe your commits with good comments.
-Comments like `changed index.html` aren't helpful.
-Comments like `updated the page title` are.
+* Describe your commits with [good commit messages](https://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message).
+Messages like "`changed index.html`" aren't helpful; messages like "`updated the page title`" are.
+If your commit is related to an issue, make sure to mention the issue number in the commit message, e.g., "`#8`".
-* Don't be upset if your Pull Request requires an iteration.
-The point of a pull request is to get feedback.
+* Don't be upset if your Pull Request requires several iterations before being accepted.
+That's a normal part of the open source process, even for experienced developers.
+The pull request model is designed around that feedback process.
-* Changes to the schema should be done by creating new migrations, not editing existing migrations.
+* Changes to the schema should be done by creating new migrations, not by editing existing migrations.

 Step 4: Understand the Code Base